 Staffing requirements during the initial build will differ from that required for on-going maintenance.
 You’ll probably need a Database Administrator, Developers, Business Analysts, Modellers and a Project Manager.
 Are they on staff or will you outsource?
 Wherever they are, they’ll have to take ownership.

 Step 5: Integrate your data repository and decide what to migrate

 Data will need to flow from your existing systems to your datamart (central data repository, see the video below), so they’ll have to be interfaced and you’ll need a systems integration specialist.
 Also, only migrate the data you’ll need.

 Ensure you’ll be compliant with any relevant privacy laws and define the security arrangements for your datamart.
 Backup frequency will depend on the frequency of updates and a disaster recovery plan should be implemented and tested.

 Before your datamart is up and running you’ll need to decide what to measure and why.
 Start by considering desired outcomes.
 How much system admin resource will it consume?
 Who will be using it and how often?
 Your important KPIs should all be measurable - and your performance optimised as a result.

 Once your data plan is complete it needs to be communicated to management and users.
 Make sure everyone understands the purpose behind your datamart and its functionality so that expectations are managed – and don’t forget to brief new team members as they join your organisation.

 ABOUT THE AUTHOR

-Sally Carey is a director of Datamine and has over 20 years experience consulting on data analytics solutions across a range of industry sectors.
-Carey specialises in delivering clarity from the complexity of big data – advising organisations on a host of predictive analytics disciplines - including quantitative decision making, loyalty programmes, organisational change and marketing strategy.
+Sally Carey is a former director of Datamine with over 20 years experience consulting on data analytics solutions across a range of industry sectors.
+Before retiring, Sally specialised in delivering clarity from the complexity of big data – advising organisations on a host of predictive analytics disciplines, including decision-making, loyalty programmes, organisational change and marketing strategy.